mariuml/password-generator/README.md

 The landing page has been deployed at: https://mariuml.github.io/password-generator/

 Please follow the link to view the final version.
-You can select the generator button and follow the prompts on screen to
+You can select the generator button and follow the prompts on screen to create a password that fulfils your criteria.

 ## Credits